 - When the policies of the state government may impact the movement of goods and services between states.
 This is the community done when it states institutes barriers to trade between states.

 - When a state government's policies discriminate against an individual or group of people.

 Commercial law is complex and usually overlaps with other legal areas.
 Commercial law can be found in the following legal areas:

 - Courage by land and sea

 Manufacturers, traders, and distributors of goods and services can benefit from protecting their intellectual property.
 In the U.S, the United States Patent and Trademark Office registers trademarks and patents for entities in the US.
 The U.S is also a signatory to a number of international treaties that protect the intellectual property of member states.
 U.S. trade laws protect trademarks of U.S. companies that are involved in the export of goods and services.
 Trademarked names and symbols of U.S exporters can be protected by law if:

 - The goods or their containers have a trademark of the exporter.

 - The mark can be shown on the documents accompanying the goods if including the mark on the goods is not practical.

 - Service exporters can make their trademarks known sale documents or advertising.

 If you need help with any legal issues related to commerce, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.